joomla/joomla-framework/src/Joomla/Log/README.md

 ### Introduction

-The Joomla Platform includes a Log package that allows for configurable, hook-driven logging to a variety of formats.
+The Joomla Framework includes a Log package that allows for configurable, hook-driven logging to a variety of formats.

 The classes included in the Log package are `JLog`, `JLogEntry`,